quantumauditofficial/quantumauditofficial/README.md

 We are a team of experience Blockchain/Crypto developers and Smart Contract Auditors.
-Contact us for audit  on Telegram: https://t.me/Quantum_official
+Contact us for audit  on twitter: https://twitter.com/Quantum_audit